 Measured over a certain time period, CRR also serves as a benchmark for how many active returning customers your site is attracting.
-Easy to calculate, customer retention rate is simply the percentage of customers kept relative to the amount you had at the start of that time period.
+Easy to calculate, the customer retention rate is simply the percentage of customers kept relative to the amount you had at the start of that time period.

 ECommerce KPIs serve as guideposts to help steer your online store to success.
 Branching out beyond simply setting goals tied to conversions will help you gain a more nuanced understanding of how to boost your business.
 But how do you know what KPIs will be most relevant to your business in the long run?

 It’s important to understand a few factors when selecting KPIs for your business.
 First, consider what industry you operate in.
 Then, determine what stage of your business lifecycle you’re in.
 Are you a high-growth startup, or a well-established mainstay?
 Lastly, review both your long- and short-term business goals.
 Where do you want your business to be next month?
 Next year?
 In the next five years?

 Say you are a subscription-based food delivery service.
 KPIs like churn rate and net promoter score (NPS) are likely going to be more relevant to you than shopping cart abandonment or average order value (AOV).
 If you’re a relatively young eCommerce site that’s entering an established market, you may gauge success based on website traffic or customer acquisition cost (CAC).
 If you’re seeking to become the top brand in your industry in the next 2 years (how ambitious of you), perhaps KPIs like revenue per visitor (RPV) and customer lifetime value (CLV).